grain-lang/grain/stdlib/string.md

 decodeRange : (Bytes, Encoding, Number, Number) -> String
 ```

-Decodes the given byte sequence into a string using the given encoding scheme, skipping
+Decodes the given byte sequence of the specified range into a string, excluding any byte-order marker, using encoding scheme provided.
-the byte-order marker, if it's present.

 Parameters: